The Olympics in Salt Lake City

-“I’m beginning to suspect that the Sons of Ebal are behind this,” Sean snarled as he came towards them with Dicky and Andrea.
+“I’m beginning to suspect that the Sons of Ebal are behind this,” Sean snarled as he, Dicky, and Andrea came towards them.
 “They definitely had their sticky fingers all over most of the events that happened this year.”

-“I’ve noticed,” said Sean in anger.
-“I bet that they arranged the match since we thwarted their plans to attack New York on 9/11 and made sure that the people they hired to kill you didn’t kill you.”
+“I’ve noticed,” Sean said in anger.
+“I bet they arranged the match since we thwarted their plans to attack New York on 9/11 and made sure that the people they hired to kill you didn’t kill you.”

 “Well, whatever it was you did back then, it doesn’t matter.
-You’re their number one enemy,” said Logan.
+You’re their Number One enemy,” said Logan.
 “Everyone knows who you are.
-And the fact that you help prevented the 9/11 attacks from happening isn’t going to fly with these guys.”
+And the fact that you helped prevent the 9/11 attacks from happening isn’t going to fly with these guys.”

 “And because your wife announced their presence so spectacularly to the world,” Sean began, but then screams was heard in the stadium’s plaza.
 A hooded man entered the stadium and shot into the crowd.
 A man was killed and three people were seriously injured.
 Many other people suffered cuts and bruises in the chaos that followed the shooting, yet the gunman was taken down by several of Sean’s cousins who came from Turkmenistan to watch the games.

-“I wonder who was behind that attack,” said Deirdre as the group was escorted back to their hotel room by the police.
-It wasn’t a question of who did it and why they did it; it was the fact that once again, the three cousins had escaped from death.
+“I wonder who was behind that attack,” Deirdre said as the police escorted the group back to their hotel room.
+It wasn’t a question of who did it and why they did it; it was the fact that once again, the Three Cousins had escaped from death.

-“It’s like the Atlanta Games all over again,” Sean said sadly, remembering the 1996 games, when an agent of the Sons of Ebal tried to kill him while he and Rachel were watching the games.
-Not only did that plan fail (because Sean and Rachel weren’t in the area where the agent was), but a woman was killed and many other people were injured.
+“It’s like the Atlanta games all over again,” Sean said sadly, remembering the 1996 games, when an agent of the Sons of Ebal tried to kill him while he and Rachel were watching the games.
+Not only did that plan fail (because Sean and Rachel weren’t in the area where the agent was), but also an innocent woman was killed and many other people were injured.
 Sean was unaware of the attack until it was reported on the news later that night.

-“Well, whatever it was, let’s be grateful that we’re sill alive,” said Logan.
+“Well, whatever it was, let’s be grateful we’re still alive,” said Logan.
 “Had we stayed inside the stadium a second longer, we could have been killed or seriously injured.”